kkbest/MasterarbeitSCXML/README.md

 # Installation

-##1) Install the required XQuery modules
+##1.)
+Install the required XQuery modules

 Checkout the git repository and run the .bxs script in order to install the module.
 Open the shell, change to the root directory of the repository on your disk and run the following command:

 basex installmodules.bxs

 ##2.)
+Install the Worklist Handler

+(static folder into webapp folder of BASEX

+##3.)
 Start the XML database management system in server mode

 The process environment will access the XML database as a server.
 You don't actually need to create a database to run the examples/test cases.